Your visit to BreastScreen SA

 We will seek your written consent before making information about you available to other health providers.

 If you do not want information about you to be provided to others, please discuss this with the staff who are caring for you.
-For more information please click here to see our privacy information doc.
+For more information see the Your rights, responsibilities, privacy and personal information (PDF 112KB).